-The waypoint driver component contains two primary workers.
-The first worker is a trajectory generator based on a nonlinear filter that produces 3rd order continuous trajectories given vehicle constraints on velocity, acceleration, and jerk [3].
+The trajectory generator and controller work together to move the vehicle to its desired waypoint.
+The trajectory generator is based on a nonlinear filter that produces 3rd order continuous trajectories given vehicle constraints on velocity, acceleration, and jerk [2].
 The constraints can be adjusted on each vehicle DOF, and permits asymmetric constraints.
-We make use of asymmetric trajectories on Subjugation 7 to take advantage of, for example, our ability to generate greater thrust in the forward direction, while still maintaining an obtainable, lower speed when traveling in reverse.
+We make use of asymmetric trajectories on Subjugation 7 to take advantage of our ability to generate greater thrust in the forward direction, while still maintaining an obtainable, lower speed when traveling in reverse.
 The generator can be issued any series of position and/or velocity waypoints, allowing greater flexibility of commanded inputs, while guaranteeing a continuous output and remaining within vehicle constraints.
 The trajectories can be tuned to meet the dynamic specifications of the vehicle, ensuring highperformance trajectory tracking is always obtainable by the controller.

-The second worker is a trajectory tracking controller which implements a nonlinear robust integral of the sign of the error (RISE) feedback control structure [4].
+The controller is responsible for keeping the vehicle on the trajectory and correcting for disturbances such as drag and thruster variation.
+It is a trajectory tracking controller which implements a nonlinear robust integral of the sign of the error (RISE) feedback control structure [3].
 This controller was developed by a member of our team and outperforms most tracking control designs available in literature.
-All feedback is provided via the state estimator component, and the output is a generic desired force and moment applied to the AUV.
+All feedback is provided via the state estimator component, and outputs a wrench to the thruster mapper.